4th “Recontres militaires” of Napoleonica la revue: From one Empire to another. Production, use, development and symbolism of French weaponry

 century.

-The Gribeauval cannon, the Model 1777 rifle, the Klingenthal sabre, etc. For France, these weapons were the embodiment of the armament used by Napoleon’s troops.
-Emblematic of the French soldier and forerunners of the Légion d’honneur, some even became honorary rewards bestowed on the bravest soldiers.
+The Gribeauval cannon, the Model 1777 Charleville musket, the Klingenthal sabre, etc. For France, these weapons were the embodiment of the armament used by Napoleon’s troops.
+Emblematic of the French soldier, some even became honorary rewards bestowed on the bravest soldiers, prefiguring the Légion d’honneur.
 The realities of combat, conceived during the monarchy, gradually changed the regulations and doctrines of use.
 Rigidity gave way to ever more lethal efficiency.

-The very essence of military men, like the uniform, they distinguish them from civilians and are an extension of them in combat.
-At the heart of the fighting, weapons became a guarantee of survival and confidence for the soldier, who had to undergo lengthy training to learn how to handle them.
+Like the uniform, armement was the very essence of the military, they distinguish them from civilians and were a literal extension of them in combat.
+At the heart of the fighting, weapons became a guarantee of survival and gave confidence for the soldier, who had to undergo lengthy training to learn how to handle them.

 Napoleonic conflict was characterised by relative technological stability.
 In this respect, neither side had a decisive advantage over the other.
-It was the production in factories and arsenals, and the tactical use of weapons, that made the difference on European battlefields.
-Despite this stability, the last years of the Empire saw the emergence of experiments that heralded the technical developments of the 19th century.
+It was the production in factories and arsenals, and the tactical use of weapons that made the difference on European battlefields.
+Despite this stability, the later years of the First French Empire saw the emergence of experiments that heralded the technical developments of the 19th century.
 Combined with the upheavals of industrialisation, these transformations took on the appearance of a veritable revolution, overturning the very nature of combat.

-This day is organised by the Fondation Napoléon, in partnership with the Musée de l’Armée, the Service Historique de la Défense, Guerres et Histoire and Le Figaro Histoire magazines.
+This study day is organised by the Fondation Napoléon, in partnership with the Musée de l’Armée, the Service Historique de la Défense, and the magazines Guerres et Histoire and Le Figaro Histoire.

-► Discover the programme and speakers (pdf doc)
+► Discover the programme and speakers (pdf document in French)